benbalter/benbalter.github.com/_posts/2014-11-3-rules-of-communicating-at-github.md

 3. **Small talk and gossip** - In a distributed company, you need a distributed water cooler.
 How's your son's softball team doing this season?
 Did you get a haircut?
 Check in often to ensure your coworkers are human (and you know them as such).

-### 3. Nobody gets fired for ~~buying IBM~~ opening an issue
+### 3. Nobody gets fired for <del>buying IBM</del> opening an issue

 Have a question?
 Open an issue.
 Have an idea?
 Open an issue.
 Notice something's a bit wonky?
 You guessed it, open an issue.
 Issues are cheap.
 They cost seconds to create, and even if duplicative, are closed just as easily.
-Issues start conversations, surface alternate points of view, and most importantly, crate permanent, searchable, and linkable records of internal discussions, even if the answer ultimately landed on was "wontfix".
+Issues start conversations, surface alternate points of view, and most importantly, crate permanent, searchable, and linkable records of internal discussions, even if the answer ultimately landed on is "wontfix".

-In practice, there's are some nuances.
-For one, search before you open an issue.
-Opening an issue that's already been reported is a great way to find yourself embarrassed among your colleagues.
-At the same time, opening an issue comes with some expectations on your part.
+In practice, there are some nuances:

+1. **Search before you open an issue** - Opening an issue that's already been reported is a great way to find yourself embarrassed among your colleagues.

+2. **Provide context** - Opening an issue comes with some expectations on your part.
 Whether technical or not, be sure to document what you'd expect, what happened, and give others enough context to get on the same page.

-Last, it goes without saying, issues are constructive criticism.
-Anything short of such is just complaining.
+3. **Issues are constructive criticism** - Anything short of such is just complaining.

 ### 4. Copy teams, not team members

-When in doubt, copy all relevant teams ("stakeholders" in biz-speak).
+When you open an issue or pull request, you have an obligation to copy all relevant teams ("stakeholders" in biz-speak).
 Note though, that doesn't mean copy individual team members.
 Whenever I'm getting mentioned by name on issues a lot (or am frequently mentioning the same colleague), that's a red flag that I'm setting us up for a single point of failure.
 Humans tend to do silly things like get sick, sleep at night, or heck, even take a day off every once in a while.
 Whenever possible, mention teams, not individuals, to distribute responsibility and situational awareness.

 In practice, that means creating a lot of niche teams (we have teams for affinities as small as grammar nerds), but if people can freely associate, the teams will populate quickly.
 That also means, that when you're mentioned by name, it's your responsibility to CC the relevant team(s).
 OP will eventually take the hint.

 ### 5. Be mindful of noise

 A comment on an issue may take 20 seconds to read, from the time the notification is recieved, the page loads, the reader gains the necessary context, and a decision is made as to what action, if any is necessary on their part.
 If there are 50 people subscribed to the thread or mentioned, you've just spent more than 15 minutes of company's collective time.
+Was it worth it?

 In practice, that means three things:

 1. **Avoid drive-by opinions** - Assume for a moment that you have a potential say in everything your company does.
 What issues can you contribute the most to?
 Have the most impact on?
 Affect your role most directly?
 Think twice before providing your opinion on issues fringe to your area of expertise, especially when you don't have the full context, or aren't willing to follow through yourself to do what's necessary.

-2. **Only comment if you have something to add to the discussion** - It's one thing to indicate that you've taken the time to review a proposed change and give it a thumbs up, but adding a vanilla :+1: to a thread that already has 10 :+1:'s, doesn't really do much to advane the project.
+2. **Only comment if you have something to add to the discussion** - It's one thing to indicate that you've taken the time to review a proposed change and give it a thumbs up, but adding a vanilla :+1: to a thread that already has 10 :+1:'s, doesn't really do much to advance the project.
 Unless what you're posting moves the issue closer to resolution or the pull request closer to merge, don't hit the green button.
 Just don't do it.

 3. **Always provide context** - Context switching costs are non-trivial.
-Curteous collaborators provide teammates with the necessary context to get up to speed on a discussion, and decide what, if any action they need to take.
+Courteous collaborators provide teammates with the necessary context to get up to speed on a discussion, and decide what, if any action they need to take.
 Pull requests titled "a few edits" or "minor improvements" do the exact oposite.
 This is especially important when ccing a team.
-In the same comment that brings them into the discussion, minimize the cognitive burden on their part, and make it clear exactly what is being asked of them.
+In the same comment that brings them into the discussion, minimize the cognitive burden by absorbing the complexity on their behalf, and make it explicit what is being asked of them.

 ### 6. Use checklists to make blockers explicit

 In biz speak, we call them "action items".
 In GitHub speak, we call them task lists.
 The intent is the same: make it explicit what needs to be done, and who's responsible for doing what.
-Curating an up-to-date task list at the top of an issue is a great way to clear up long or complex issues, or to create meta-issues to track large projects.
+Curating an up-to-date task list at the top of an issue is a great way to clear up long or complex issues, or to create meta-issues for track large, multi-issue projects.

 In practice, link to relevant issues, describe the task, and who's responsible.
 If you use [the proper syntax](#), GitHub will render the task lists as checkable tasks, and various views will automatically show their completion.